lygstate/topcoder.editor/README.md

 2. Select if generate the problem description into code.
 3. Select if generate the problem description in text file.
 Extension specified by user.
 These three option can co-exist.
 So user didn't bother the relationship between these options.

+4. Automatically Compare and Save preferences. building the relationship between the local variable with the preferences saved in the Preferences class.